 It was just two weeks back when Sahar along with a few of our team members were invited to do a workshop at Modi Masjid School.
 Basically, it’s the place where Reshma’s son is enrolled for carrying on with his academics.
 Reshma works in our manufacturing team and is a single mother who is responsible for raising her young boy.
 Workshops and talks have been the main element of Bare’s journey since it’s inception.
 It gives immense pleasure in creating awareness about waste management and taking care of your environment.
-And, through these workshops Sahar and Bare team has been teaching the masses about the same.
-To educate and inspire young minds is in itself a powerful task albeit it’s a slow process.
+And, through these workshops, Sahar and her Bare team have been teaching the masses about the same.
+To educate and inspire young minds is in itself a powerful task albeit a slow process.

 A bit about the event: